Team-Nutshell/nutshellengine-docs/_sources/types/Script/destroyAllEntities/index.rst.txt

 Notes
 -----

-This function will destroy the calling Entity.
+This function will destroy the calling :doc:`/entity_component_system/entity/index`.
 The rest of the script **must not** reference any function or variable belonging to this Entity.
 It is safer to ``return`` right after calling this function:

 .. code-block:: cpp